ILeoI/tldr/README.md

 TLDR for COMP2030

 # Authored By
-Leo Whiteside, <!--- PUT YOUR NAMES HERE !--->
+Leo Whiteside, Archie Nesbit (NESB0028)<!--- PUT YOUR NAMES HERE !--->